 If you are fearful of going to the dentist, you are not alone.
 A poll done in 2008 showed that half the people in the United States have some form of dental phobia.
 If you suffer from dental fear, we can help.
-Dr. Cha enjoys seeing fearful patients.
-He makes it a personal goal to give them a pleasant experience and put them more at ease about future oral health visits.
-He is not only highly skilled and qualified in his field of study, but has a kind and gentle personality and touch.
-However, just knowing Dr. Cha is kind, gentle, and a skilled dentist will not take away the very real anxiety and dread patients, who’ve had previous traumatic dental experiences, can feel.
-To make things easier for his fearful patients, Dr. Cha offers sedation dentistry.
+Both Dr. Cha and Dr. Gaches enjoy seeing fearful patients.
+They make it a personal goal to give them a pleasant experience and put them more at ease about future oral health visits.
+They’re not only highly skilled and qualified in their fields of study, but have kind and gentle personalities, as well as touch.

 Types of Sedation Dentistry

-Dr. Cha offers three types of sedation dentistry: Nitrous Oxide, Oral Sedation, and IV Sedation.
+Drs.
+Cha and Gaches offer three types of sedation dentistry: Nitrous Oxide, Oral Sedation, and IV Sedation.

 If you feel like a stronger sedative is needed, oral sedation is very popular.
 You simply take a pill before your appointment.
 This will put you in a sleepy state so that you will be completely relaxed and indifferent to the dental appointment.
 You may not even remember the procedure.

 A disadvantage is that the effects linger past the appointment, so you would need to have someone bring you to the office and drive you home afterward.
 But it is excellent for the anxious dental patient, and it enables you to have a great deal of dental work done in one appointment..